Dr Joel Ferguson

 School of Engineering

-Dr Joel Ferguson is a lecturer and research associate in the School of Engineering.
-He received his bachelors degree in mechatronic engineering and PhD in nonlinear control theory from the University of Newcastle in 2013 and 2018, respectively.
+Dr Joel Ferguson is a lecturer in mechatronics within the School of Engineering.
+He received his bachelor's degree in mechatronic engineering and PhD in nonlinear control theory from the University of Newcastle in 2013 and 2018, respectively.

-Throughout his time at the university, Joel has been engaged with local industry, providing consultancy on automation projects.
-This has provided a wealth of experience in all area of automation, including control, estimation and object recognition.
+Throughout his time at the university, Joel has been engaged with local industry, providing consultancy on automation projects within the coal, rail and defence industries.
+This has provided a wealth of experience in all areas of automation, including control, estimation and object recognition.

 - Port-Hamiltonian systems